5. Decreased CO2 emissions

 People, visitors, businesses as the users of less CO2 intensive, improved transport nodes/corridors, multimodal and mobility solutions.

-- Number of improved intermodal transport nodes and corridors with CO2 reductions
+Improved intermodal transport nodes and transport areas with CO2 reductions

 +358 400 532 092